Orchid Potting Charcoal

 Orchid Potting Charcaol

-Our Orchid Potting Charcoal is a perfect potting medium for Orchid growers.
+Our Orchid Potting Charcoal is a perfect potting medium.

 Charcoal is one of the most important components in a good Orchid potting mix.
 It helps to keep the mixture sweet and filter out impurities.
 Our Orchid Potting Charcoal is made from Dorset hardwoods and is chemical free, made form 5-10mm fines.
 It can be used on its own or mixed with other potting materials depending upon the type of Orchid.